ncolebank12/recipe-ratings/README.md

 Alternative Hypothesis - The median number of calories of recipes with an average rating of 3+ is greater than the median number of calories of all recipes.

 Since my alternative hypothesis is looking to see if the median number is greater, I will be using the signed difference in medians between the two rating groups as my test statistic.
+The median is a good measure of center, and there seems to be some outliers in the data that would skew the mean, even after filtering out recipes with more than 5000 calories.

 After generating 1000 test statistics from doing permutations, the resulting p-value is 0.139.
 With a 5% significance level, this p-value is not enough to reject the null hypothesis, suggesting that the median calories is generally the same between recipes with an average rating of 1.0-2.9 and recipes with an average rating of 3.0-5.0.